 - ✓ The individual is required to exhibit his or her full-time commitment with UNDP Regional Bureau for Arab States (RBAS); - ✓ S/He shall perform tasks under the general guidance and direct supervision of the Conflict Prevention and Peacebuilding, Programme Advisor based in the UNDP Regional Hub in Amman.
-Additional strategic guidance on the assignment is coordinated with and received from Team Leader, Conflict Prevention and Peacebuilding Team, UNDP/CB and the Regional Bureau for Arab States; - ✓ The supervision will include approvals/acceptance of the outputs and deliverables as identified in the previous section; - ✓ The consultant will be provided with relevant background information, studies and concept notes to be able to carry out the assignment successfully. - ✓ The individual is expected to liaise and collaborate in the course of performing the work with other consultants, suppliers and UN colleagues;
+Additional strategic guidance on the assignment is coordinated with and received from Team Leader, Conflict Prevention and Peacebuilding Team, UNDP/CB and the Regional Bureau for Arab States; - ✓ The supervision will include approvals/acceptance of the outputs and deliverables as identified in the previous section; - ✓ The consultant will be provided with relevant background information, studies and concept notes to be able to carry out the assignment successfully. - ✓ The individual is expected to liaise and collaborate in the course of performing the work with other consultants, suppliers and UN colleagues; - ✓ The individual is required to provide periodical progress reports on regular and needed basis throughout the assignment to monitor progress;

-- ✓ The individual is required to provide periodical progress reports on regular and needed basis throughout the assignment to monitor progress; - ✓ The individual is required to maintain close communication with UNDP-RBAS on regular and needed basis at any period throughout the assignment in order to monitor progress.
-In the event of any delay, S/he will inform UNDP promptly so that decisions and remedial action may be taken accordingly; - ✓ Should UNDP deem it necessary, it reserves the right to commission additional inputs, reviews or revisions, as needed to ensure the quality and relevance of the work.
+- ✓ The individual is required to maintain close communication with UNDP-RBAS on regular and needed basis at any period throughout the assignment in order to monitor progress.
+In the event of any delay, s/he will inform UNDP promptly so that decisions and remedial action may be taken accordingly.
+Delays that would affect the flow of the collaborative work and the delivery of outputs on schedule will lead to termination of contract; and - ✓ Should UNDP deem it necessary, it reserves the right to commission additional inputs, reviews or revisions, as needed to ensure the quality and relevance of the work.